-Windows 10 Advanced Recovery option offers recovery solutions which can help you bring back Windows 10 to a working condition.
+Windows 11/10 Advanced Recovery option offers recovery solutions that can help you bring back Windows 11/10 to a working condition.
 These are extreme solutions when nothing else can be done.
-That said, before one uses one of these solutions, its a good idea to understand the differences between them.
-Windows 10 offers Fresh Start, Refresh, and Reset options.
-Towards the end we also mention the difference between a Clean install and In-place upgrade.
+That said, before one uses one of these solutions, it is a good idea to understand the differences between them.
+Windows 11/10 offers Fresh Start, Refresh, Cloud Reset, and Reset This PC options.

 - Fresh Start